• Disease Overview

 Causes

-The majority of Duane syndrome cases are sporadic in origin, with only approximately 10% of patients showing a familial pattern (running in families).
+Most Duane syndrome cases are sporadic in origin, with only approximately 10% of patients showing a familial pattern (running in families).
 Both dominant (most common) and recessive forms of DS have been documented.
 In some families with dominant DS, it has skipped a generation (shown reduced penetrance) and ranged in severity within the same family (shown variable expressivity).
 Most familial cases are not associated with other anomalies.

-Dominant genetic disorders occur when only a single copy of a non-working gene is necessary to cause a particular disease.
-The non-working gene can be inherited from either parent or can be the result of a mutated (changed) gene in the affected individual.
-The risk of passing the non-working gene from an affected parent to an offspring is 50% for each pregnancy.
+Dominant genetic disorders occur when only a single copy of a disease-causing gene variant is necessary to cause the disease.
+The gene variant can be inherited from either parent or can be the result of a new (de novo) changed gene in the affected individual that is not inherited.
+The risk of passing the gene variant from an affected parent to a child is 50% for each pregnancy.
 The risk is the same for males and females.

-Recessive genetic disorders occur when an individual inherits a non-working gene from each parent.
-If an individual receives one working gene and one non-working gene for the disease, the person will be a carrier for the disease, but usually will not show symptoms.
-The risk for two carrier parents to both pass the non-working gene and, therefore, have an affected child is 25% with each pregnancy.
-The risk to have a child who is a carrier, like the parents, is 50% with each pregnancy.
-The chance for a child to receive working genes from both parents is 25%.
+Recessive genetic disorders occur when an individual inherits a disease-causing gene variant from each parent.
+If an individual receives one normal gene and one disease-causing gene variant, the person will be a carrier for the disease, but usually will not show symptoms.
+The risk for two carrier parents to both pass the gene variant and have an affected child is 25% with each pregnancy.
+The risk of having a child who is a carrier like the parents is 50% with each pregnancy.
+The chance for a child to receive normal genes from both parents is 25%.
 The risk is the same for males and females.

 Neurophysiological evidence for neuronal involvement in DS comes from electromyographic (EMG) studies which show that the medial and lateral recti muscles are electrically active in individuals with DS.
 When individuals with DS attempt to move their eyes inward, both of these muscles contract at the same time, resulting in the eyeball retracting inward (pulling in) and the eye opening narrowing.

 In familial DS cases both eyes are more likely to be affected.
-DS type 2 is not seen in those with a positive family history nor in those patients where mutations in genes have been found to cause DS; suggesting a different cause.
+DS type 2 is not seen in those with a positive family history nor in those patients where mutations in genes have been found to cause DS, suggesting a different cause.

 A genetic cause for individuals with DRRS (Duane radial ray syndrome; Okihiro syndrome), that is Duane syndrome (unilateral or bilateral) with a skeletal change of radial dysplasia (unilateral or bilateral) ranging from most commonly thumb hypoplasia to most severely a phocomelic limb (similar to that seen in thalidomide cases), has been found.
 Other features include deafness, renal and ocular manifestations.
 Inheritance is autosomal dominant.
-Truncating mutations and SALL4 gene deletions have been identified in DRRS families and there is haploinsufficiency (the level of the protein is not sufficient for normal functioning).
-No SALL4 gene mutations were found in 25 sporadic cases of isolated DS.
+Truncating variants and SALL4 gene deletions have been identified in DRRS families and there is haploinsufficiency (the level of the protein is not sufficient for normal functioning).
+No SALL4 gene variants were found in 25 sporadic cases of isolated DS.

 Cytogenetic results (a study of chromosomes) of individuals with Duane syndrome and other abnormalities have, in rare cases, shown abnormalities that suggest other locations for genes responsible for causing DS.
 Deletions of chromosomal material on chromosomes 1, 4, 5 and 8, and the presence of an extra marker chromosome thought to be derived from chromosome 22, have been documented in DS individuals.
 In addition, DS has been reported with chromosomal duplications.